dmoutray/kairos-todo-app/README.md

-# Kairos todo app coding challenge

 ## Running the application
-The quickest and easiest way to run the application is to visit https://dmoutray.github.io/kairos-todo-app/#/login To run the application in development mode, clone this repository `https://github.com/dmoutray/kairos-todo-app.git` `cd` into the folder the application was cloned to. install node modules `npm install` run the app via `npm start`
+The quickest and easiest way to run the application is to visit To run the application in development mode, clone this repository `cd` into the folder the application was cloned to. install node modules `npm install` run the app via `npm start`